Skip to content

 Note

 The workflow settings default to the meta workflows to facilitate seamless integration and customization by installed plugins or scripts.
-This approach ensures that multiple plugins can extend or modify the analysis pipeline without conflicting with the core workflows.
+This approach ensures that multiple plugins can extend or modify the analysis pipeline without conflicting with the base workflows.
 The term "meta" reflects the workflow's role as a flexible and composable foundation, enabling collaborative customization while preserving the integrity of the default analyses.

 Note